How to Get a Land Mortgage

 Deposit requirements

-Lenders will set loan-to-value (LTV) allowances according to a number of factors, some depending on the kind of land use, as well as your credit score and cost of the land or building.
+Lenders will set loan-to-value (LTV) allowances according to a number of factors, some depending on the kind of land use, as well as your credit score and the cost of the land or building.
 It’s likely you’ll get more leeway with a self-build mortgage – perhaps between 75%-85% – and commercial mortgages can also be up to about 80%.
 Some agricultural mortgages might require higher deposits of up to 50%.

 Do you need planning permission?

-If you don’t have relevant planning permission or are hoping to change the land’s use, you may still need written permission from a local authority, and willing lenders may ask for extra collateral.
+If you don’t have relevant planning permission or hope to change the land’s use, you may still need written permission from a local authority, and willing lenders may ask for extra collateral.
 That said, changing a land’s use can be very difficult to obtain, so expect hurdles if this is your intention.

 Find out more about planning permission applications in this government portal here.